 More free collections coming to Open Artstor

-As part of our Open Artstor initiative, we are making an increasing number of Creative Commons-licensed museum, library, and archive collections freely accessible to everyone on its platform — already a destination for scholars using visual media.
+As part of our Open Artstor initiative, we are making an increasing number of Creative Commons-licensed museum, library, and archive collections freely accessible to everyone on our platform — already a destination for scholars using visual media.
 The collections have been selected for their value to the humanities and sciences, providing researchers with a central place in which to discover and use open images from a wide variety of sources alongside other relevant materials.

 Since 2004, Artstor has worked with museums, archives, artists, and scholars to make available high-quality, rights-cleared images to enhance scholarship and teaching.
 Now, openly available works across disparate institutional sites will be discoverable with an “Open Artstor” label alongside the subscription-based core collections.